hywook4/hywook4.github.io/_pages/about.md

+---
+permalink: /about/
+last_modified_at: 2020-07-01
+toc: true
+tags: [About]
+---

 # Hyunwook Jung

-## Student, Developer
+## Developer

 Hi!
-I'm a student studying at Yonsei University.
+I'm a software developer working at Coupang after graduating Yonsei University.
 I have many experiences as a developer such as Frontend Development, Android Development, Backend Development, etc. Additionally I have dealt with Deep Learning using frameworks.
 Recently I have  participated in projects and conducted research on Computer Vision, my main field of interest.